SowjanyaSurisetty/QA-test/Answers to technical questions.md

                 - IoT Testing
                 - Block Chain Testing
 # 3. How would you implement test automation in a legacy application?
 Have you ever had to do this?

 I implemented test automation by inspecting elements on the webpage.
-The most important thing is to identify/Locating elements by using XPATH expressions
-Operated and observed the result.
+The most important thing is to identify/Locating elements by using XPATH expressions Operated and observed the result.

         - Locate
         - Operate and
         - Observe
-The strategy of testing is to check the actual result is satisfying the expected result(requirement Specifications) I automated multiple applications by implementing Data Driven Framework, Hybrid Driven Framework and Behaviour Driven Framework.
+The strategy of testing is to check the actual result is satisfying the expected result(requirement Specifications) I automated multiple applications by implementing

+        -  Data Driven Framework
+        -  Hybrid Driven Framework and
+        -  Behaviour Driven Framework.
  The main advantage of BDD framework is even a non-technical persons can also understand.
 I implemented Data Driven, Hybrid Driven and also BDD Framework by adding all the required dependencies in POM file in the Maven Project and added Page Object Model which we maintain each objects or elements can be maintained page wise.
 So when ever a new feature is added into the application we can easily identify by its page.
 Which is easy to maintain in future.
  # Sample Framework Skeleton :
 Project Name